7 Easy Ways to Reduce Your Winter Energy Bill Right Now

 We have been hearing this for years, haven’t we?
 You don’t have to do what my Dad used to do when I was growing up.
 He would affix that plastic sheeting on the outside of our home to cover every single window!
 It worked but was unsightly.

-- Use bubble wrap to create an insulated barrier against the cold
+- Use bubble wrap to create an insulated barrier against the cold, inside

+Sounds crazy but wait, it works.
 It’s easy to install and easy to remove and goes on the inside of the window.
-Simply spray the window with water and stick the bubble wrap to it.
+Simply spray the window with a water bottle and stick the bubble wrap to it.
 Peel it off when you are ready to remove it then wash the window to remove any streaks left behind.
 How easy is that?!
 This 1 minute YouTube video gives an easy demonstration.

 How to Insulate a Window With Bubble Wrap